What is Spot Price?

 Spot Price and Arbitrage

 The spot price for all accounting and calculation purposes is uniform across the world.
 However, there can be times when these prices differ.
-For example, let’s consider a scenario when the stock price of Google’s parent company – Alphabet is different at NYSE and NASDAQ.
+For example, let’s consider a scenario when the stock price of Google’s parent company – Alphabet, is different at NYSE and NASDAQ.
 Though unexpected, if such a scenario arises, traders will take full advantage of the same.
-They will long the stock where it is quoting low and short it on the exchange where it is priced higher.
+They will remain long the stock where it is quoting low and short it on the exchange where it is priced higher.

 As soon as more traders try doing that, the price at both the exchange will converge and will eventually match each other.
-This situation is called arbitrage and such opportunities are pure gold for traders which they would never want to miss.
-In fact because of the trader on the lookout for arbitrage such opportunities either do not exist or exist for a very short duration.
+This situation is called arbitrage, and such opportunities are pure gold for traders, which they would never want to miss.
+In fact, because of the trader on the lookout for arbitrage, such opportunities either do not exist or exist for a very short duration.
 Thus eventually making the financial markets much more efficient.

 The spot price is the reflection of how things are perceived in the market for that particular security.
 This can be checked through the depth and gives an account of the number of buyers and sellers at a particular period of time.

 Further, it can be studied to identify the market trend, identify arbitrage opportunities, or any other derivative pricing.
-In fact, most often than not traders across the planet study the bonds spot prices, not only the current ones but also for 3-4 years down the line to identify the trend and supposedly predict a recession.
+In fact, most often than not, traders across the planet study the bonds spot prices, not only the current ones but also for 3-4 years down the line to identify the trend and supposedly predict a recession.

 This has been a guide to what is Spot Price and its definition.
-Here we discuss the meaning of spot price along with example and explanations.
+Here we discuss the meaning of spot price along with examples and explanations.
 You can learn more from the following finance articles –